Lesson Ideas for ESY for the High School & Transition Life Skill Classroom

 life skills teacherspayteachers teaching experience transition Jun 05, 2023

-However, Wrightslaw goes into a little more detail and references the standard of recoupment/regressionLegalease aside, ESY is a time to continue addressing specific skills for students, to learn about new students, and to have a little fun!
+However, Wrightslaw goes into a little more detail and references the standard of recoupment/regressionLegalease aside, ESY is a time to continue addressing specific skills for eligible students, to learn about new students, and to have a little fun (especially in the summer months)!

-Let me be clear, addressing IEP goals that have been identified for ESY is the most important.
+Let me be clear, addressing the student's IEP goals that have been identified for ESY is the most important.
 So, let that guide your lesson planning!

-Below are my top tips and resources for High School and Transition ESY Teachers:
+Top 10 Tips and Resources for High School and Transition ESY Teachers:

-If you're teaching freshman or new-to-transition students, ESY is a great time to get to know them really well.
+If you're teaching freshman or new-to-transition students (or school staff), ESY is a great time to get to know them really well.
 While you want to maintain your typical expectations, ESY classes are typically smaller and have a tad less go-go-go structure, which allows for learning your new students triggers, comforts, skills, and communication style.

 If you are looking for a resource to get to know your students better, check out the Getting to Know You resource.
 It’s age appropriate for high school and transition age students and is the non-ice breaker get-to-know-you activities you’re looking for!

 Get to know your students really well by having them show you their skills!
-This can be super helpful if you will also be teaching these students in the fall as you can determine now what skills you’ll need to address during the school year.
+This can be super helpful if you shift from their ESY teacher to the school year teacher in the fall as you can now determine what skills you’ll need to address during the school year.
+While many of them are independent living skills, the questions can also provide insight into the student's job skills.
+The information gained from a basic skills assessment will be helpful to the entire IEP team, especially during back-to-school time, because so many critical skills are included in the resource.

-For your students who have higher support needs, check out this resource:
+For young adults who have higher support needs, check out this resource:

 Having taught ESY for years, I know that I rarely had every student present because of different camps and family vacations.
 So, I never wanted to waste a valuable lesson if the majority of students were absent.
 It’s nice to have a lesson in your back pocket that is meaningful, appropriate, and relevant, no matter how many students are present.